 Commonly infused with cinnamon and nutmeg, the sweet notes of pumpkin and spicy

 seasonings balance this savory blue cheese.
-Consider any blues to be washed
+Consider any blues (not of the cheese type, of course) to be washed

 away with this pairing.